-Minister Hildegarde Naughton opening the new ASD classroom at Curraghboy NSwith local representatives.
+Minister Hildegarde Naughton opening the new ASD classroom at Curraghboy NS alongside local representatives on Friday last.

-Minister Naughton cuts ribbon on Curraghboy NS's new special class
+Minister cuts ribbon on new special class at Curraghboy NS

 By Rebekah O'Reilly

-Minister for Education and Youth officially opened a new special classroom at Curraghboy NS on Friday last.
+Minister for Education and Youth Hildegarde Naughton was in South Roscommon to officially open a new special classroom at Curraghboy NS on Friday last.

-A plaque to mark the opening of the special classroom at the school was unveiled during the visit, during which the Minister visited the classroom to meet with pupils and staff.
+A plaque to mark the opening of the special classroom at the school was unveiled during the visit, during which the Minister met with pupils and staff.

 Speaking at the opening, sixth class students from Curraghboy NS welcomed the Minister.

 "We are proud to share our school with you, a place where we learn, grow, and support one another every day.
 In our school we believe in doing our best, showing kindness and working together.
-Being kind and looking after each other is part of everything we do.
+Being kind and looking after each other is part of everything we do," the local pupils said.

 The Minister said that both projects in Curraghboy represent not just the building of bricks, or the creation of an innovative space but also illustrate the values of inclusion, opportunity, dignity, and the belief that every child deserves the chance to reach their full potential.